Documents and Guidance

 The HPRA is an active contributor to the development of many guidance documents through various EU working groups and taskforces.
 These documents are developed collaboratively through active participation from the EU Commission, national competent authorities and stakeholder groupings involving industry, healthcare professionals and patient advocacy groups.
 These collaborative efforts help ensure a harmonised approach across Europe and provide clarity to EU stakeholders.
 MDR/IVDR documents and guidance endorsed by the Medical Device Co-ordination Group (MDCG) can be found here.
 Please also see the HPRA MDR/IVDR Legislation page.

-In preparation for the application of the EU Device Regulations, the European Commission developed a dedicated webpage to the EU Device Regulations and has developed a number of factsheets, which provide useful guidance to key stakeholders.
+The European Commission has developed a dedicated webpage to the EU Device Regulations and has published a number of factsheets, which provide useful guidance to key stakeholders.
 Some of these factsheets are linked below:

-Guidance under the current directives for medical devices & in-vitro diagnostic devices can be found here.
+Guidance under the current directive on in-vitro diagnostic devices can be found here.

 CAMD Guidance – Transitional Provisions